 And as has been stated many times before, any submission on a non-current form is automatically considered ineligible.
+Any from at National at beginning of season is eligible

-Make sure all signatures are written by hand or electronically in the appropriate place
+Make sure all signatures are written by hand or electronically in the appropriate place.

-If there are any questions do not hesitate to ask for help
+If there are any questions do not hesitate to ask for help.

-Finally, it is very important that no member of the committee be present if he or she is being considered for an award and equally important that no extraneous patrollers be in attendance at awards committee meetings- it is distracting and easily leads to duress and inappropriate submissions.
+Finally, it is very important that no member of the committee be present if he or she is being considered for an award.
+It is equally important that no extraneous patrollers be in attendance at awards committee meetings.
+It is important the no patrol representatives be in attendance at awards meetings.
+These individuals are distracting, and their presence could easily lead to duress and inappropriate submissions.

-3. CENTRAL DIVISION
+3. Central Division